 Michelle Holdt is the Founding Executive Director of Arts Ed Matters.
 She is also an arts integration specialist and theater educator with a strong commitment to leading an arts rich life and making the arts available for all children.
-For 20+ years, she has been a drama teacher, professional development leader, and arts administrator in a wide variety of educational settings.
-Michelle is adjunct faculty at Cal State East Bay in the Teacher Education Dept. and a faculty member at the Integrated Learning Specialist Program for the Alameda County Office of Education.
+For 25+ years, she has been a drama teacher, professional development leader, and arts administrator in a wide variety of educational settings.
+Michelle is also the Visual and Performing Arts Coordinator for San Mateo County Office of Education, adjunct faculty at Cal State East Bay in the Teacher Education Department, and a faculty member at the Integrated Learning Specialist Program for the Alameda County Office of Education.

 - BA in Drama and Human Development, Harvard University

 - Masters in Theatre and Dance, University of New Mexico

 - Clear K-8 multiple subject credential, New College of California in San Francisco

 - Masters and Credential in Educational Administration, San Francisco State University